Hanani-Tutte for approximating maps of graphs: Introduction

 Note that conditions~(\ref{it:1st}) and (\ref{it:2nd}) imply that every edge of $G$ is allowed to pass through at most one pipe as long as $G$ is drawn in $\mathcal{H}$.
 The instance is \emphh{positive} if an embedding $\psi$ of $G$ satisfying~(A) and (B) exists and \emphh{negative} otherwise.
 If $(G,H,\varphi)$ is a positive instance we say that $(G,H,\varphi)$ is \emphh{approximable by the embedding} $\psi$, shortly \emphh{approximable}.
 We call $\psi$ the \emphh{approximation} of $(G,H,\varphi)$.
 When the instance $(G,H,\varphi)$ is clear from the context, we call $\psi$ the \emphh{approximation} of $\varphi$.

 The instance $(G,H,\varphi)$, or shortly $\varphi$, is \emphh{locally injective} if for every vertex $v\in V(G)$, the restriction of $\varphi$ to the union of $v$ and the set of its neighbors is injective, or equivalently, no two vertices that are adjacent or have a common neighbor in $G$ are mapped by $\varphi$ to the same vertex in $H$.
 An edge of $G$ is a \emphh{pipe edge} if it is mapped by $\varphi$ to an edge of $H$.
 When talking about pipe edges, we have a particular instance in mind, which is clear from the context.
-The \emphh{pipe degree}, $\pdeg{C}$, of a subgraph $C$ of $G[V_{\nu}]$ is the number of edges $\rho$ of $H$ for which there exists a pipe edge $e$ with one vertex in $C$ such that $\varphi(e)=\rho$.
+Let $C$ denote a subgraph of $G[V_\nu]$, that is, the subgraph of $G$ induced by $\varphi^{-1}[\nu]=V_{\nu}$.
+The \emphh{pipe degree}, $\pdeg{C}$, of $C$ is the number of edges $\rho$ of $H$ for which there exists a pipe edge $e$ with one vertex in $C$ such that $\varphi(e)=\rho$.
 Let the \emphh{pipe neighborhood} $\pNeigh{C}$ of $C$ denote the set of end vertices of the edges in $H$ different from $\nu$ witnessing $\pdeg{C}$.

 In Section~\ref{sec:equivalence} we show that the problem of deciding whether a piecewise linear continuous map $\varphi_0$ of from $G$ to $M$ is approximable by an embedding is polynomially equivalent to the problem of deciding whether an instance constructed from $\varphi_0$ is positive.